 The moment you suspect a loved one is abusing drugs or alcohol is the time to start talking to them about getting help.
 The longer someone uses drugs, the more involved with the addictive “lifestyle” they become.
 It is never ‘too early’ to begin discussing addiction, in fact, prevention is the most effective method for combatting drug abuse.
 After it is a known problem though, how can you be sure they are staying sober and what are the signals that you should confront them?

 The changes in their lifestyle may be a gradual change, not marked by significant events.
 Without clear landmark moments in their behavior, it can be unclear when it is time to confront them.
 It is likely that someone spiraling out of control will be arrested for drug-related activities, develop an extensive criminal record and possibly cause irreparable harm to others while driving intoxicated.
 Rarely do addicts go “cold turkey” and not relapse, so promises of ‘change’ should be viewed skeptically if not accompanied by commitments such as rehabilitation.
-Recovering from an addiction demands professional help and ongoing support services provided by the Florida House Experience.
+Recovering from an addiction demands professional help and ongoing support services provided by FHE Health.

 What to Expect When You Talk To An Addict About Their Addiction